obvonage/deved-platform/content/blog/en/introducing-the-vonage-helpdesk.md

 ![creating a new ticket in the dashboard](/content/blog/introducing-the-laravel-vonage-helpdesk/screenshot-2022-10-21-at-11.23.01.png)

-For reference, \`In-App Messaging\` is for using the Conversations API for realtime messaging, which we're not doing in this article, so leave that unchecked.
+For reference, \`In-App Messaging\` is for using the [Conversation API](https://developer.vonage.com/conversation/overview) for realtime messaging, which we're not doing in this article, so leave that unchecked.
 Once you create the ticket, after hitting submit you'll be taken to the new ticket:

 ![newly created ticket with email. channel source and message](/content/blog/introducing-the-laravel-vonage-helpdesk/screenshot-2022-10-21-at-11.23.18.png)